Belarahi

-Belarahi (Maithili: बेलारही) is a historical village in the Mithila region of Bihar.
+Belarahi is a historical village in the Mithila region of Bihar.
 It is located in the territory of the Jhanjharpur Nagar Parishad in the Madhubani district.
 A notable temple in the village is Dhaneshwar Nath Mahadev Mandir.
-Another but one of the oldest Ram Janki Mandir situated at the heart of village. originally build by Janki Ram Das, 200 year before, which is re-build by young villagers lead by Sulok Kumar in 2024.
+Another but one of the oldest Ram Janki Mandir situated at the heart of village. originally build by Janki Ram Das, 200 years before, which is re-built by young villagers led by Sulok Kumar, Gunjan, Pintu, Amit, Sumant, Avinash in 2024.